What Is Black Garlic And How To Make It – Slow Cooker Vs. Fermenter

-In this article, I will cover everything you need to know about this highly-prised ingredient and how you can easily make it at home using your slow cooker.
+In this article, I will cover everything you need to know about this highly-prised ingredient and how you can easily make black garlic it at home using your slow cooker.

-Lately, black garlic has also gained a lot of interest and curiosity for its many benefits.
-Made from standard culinary garlic (allium sativum), black garlic (allium nigrum), could offer many of the same benefits as raw garlic, from preserving cognitive function to protecting heart health and so much more.
+In recent times, there has been a surge of interest and curiosity surrounding black garlic due to its numerous benefits.
+Produced from standard culinary garlic (allium sativum), black garlic (allium nigrum) is believed to provide many of the same advantages as raw garlic, ranging from preserving cognitive function to safeguarding heart health and much more.

 How Is Black Garlic Made?